haxpor/blog/_posts/monthly-report/2017-08-01-month-report-july-2017.md

 * Ensure deterministic

-	As client simulates the game on their own, each input sent from another side needs to produce the same result on both end even the game would be played on PC, Android or iOS.
+	As client simulates the game on their own, each input sent from another side needs to produce the same result on both end even no matter which platform the game is played on.
 As research, this problem related to Floating-point calculation error, thus to solve that we need [Floating-point Determinism](https://gafferongames.com/post/floating_point_determinism/).

+	I expect that I cannot control the same set of compiler, OS, and deterministic nature of every library I used, thus I saw that I definitely need to try making floating-point calculation to produce same result with no error even tiny on all platforms the game runs on.
+This means in Java term either using `BigDecimal` or using technique of fixed-point calcultion to round it to decimal part.

-As a side note, [Raknet](https://github.com/facebookarchive/RakNet) has such features of reliability and ordered of UDP message and it's open source (although 3 years with no updates).
+As a side note, [Raknet](https://github.com/facebookarchive/RakNet) has such features of reliability and ordered of UDP message as per requirement and it's open source (although 3 years with no updates).
 And for Java implementation, I discovered [jRakNet](https://github.com/JRakNet/JRakNet) which might be worth to take a look.

 If you're interested in networking in games, I recommend to read all articles written by Glenn Fiedler listed [here](https://gafferongames.com), but better to start with this [article](https://gafferongames.com/post/what_every_programmer_needs_to_know_about_game_networking/).

-For this time being, I will be continued working to finish this mode, and release soon after that.
+For the time being, I will push effort and try solutions I've found.

 ## OMO
 ___

 Early this month, I also released OMO as you can see its gifs in action from previous [report](http://blog.wasin.io/monthly-report/2017/06/report.html).
-I added background music from knowledge gained from learning milkytracker.
+I added background music with knowledge gained from learning milkytracker.

 <iframe style="border: 0; width: 100%; height: 42px;" src="https://bandcamp.com/EmbeddedPlayer/track=3650161744/size=small/bgcol=ffffff/linkcol=0687f5/transparent=true/" seamless><a href="http://haxpor.bandcamp.com/track/8-bit-concerto">8-bit Concerto by haxpor</a></iframe>